jakubLangr/GANs-in-action/README.md

-# Deprecation notice
+# Redirection notice

-This repo is no longer maintained.
-The up-to-date version of the code for the Book is [now here](https://github.com/GANs-in-Action/gans-in-action)
+## This repo is no longer maintained.
+The up-to-date version of the code for the book(bit.ly/gan-book) is [now here](https://github.com/GANs-in-Action/gans-in-action)

+---

+## Deprecated:

-# GANs-in-action
+## GANs-in-action
 Code for the book [Generative Adversarial Books in Action](bit.ly/gan-book)

 * Chapter 1: no code